Lwin-Naing/User-Manual-English-/Subdomains And Custom Domains.md

 <br>
 <br>

-(4) The screen to change the site name will be displayed.
+(4) You'll see a screen to change the site name.

 Enter the displayed site name in the box and click Save.